 Gorski hopes to eventually open an office and studio space in nearby Calumet, Michigan, to showcase the work of the island's artists for locals and visitors interested in the robust art scene in the Upper Peninsula.

-Explore of this area with the Rough Guides Great Lakes Snapshot Dropdown content.
-Compare flights Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.
+Explore of this area with the Rough Guides Great Lakes Snapshot.
+Compare flights, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.

 Top image © John Brueske/Shutterstock